flooose/lunaryorn.github.io/emacs/_posts/2014-09-13-boosting-which-func-mode.md

 ---
-title: Boosting Which Func Mode
+title: "Emacs Spotlight: Boosting Which Func Mode"
+tags: emacs-spotlight
+layout: series-post
 ---

 [Which Func Mode](el-function:which-func-mode) shows the name of the current